Aamir017/Phishing-Awareness-Training/README.md

 ## License

-MIT License - feel free to use this project for your own phishing awareness training.
+MIT License - feel free to use this project for your own phishing awareness training. # Phishing-Awareness-Training